emylincon/golist/README.md

 Here are all of the methods of the list objects:

 ## list.Get(i) interface{}
 Get an item in the list by index. `i` represents the index.
+Returns `nil` if index don't exist.
 ```golang
 list := golist.NewList([]int{1,2,3})
 item := list.Get(0)